 We hope this examination of the basics of plumbing will help you better appreciate how your plumbing works and how you can take better care of it and identify problems early.
 At Team Enoch, we take pride in our workmanship and have the experience and know-how to not only fix plumbing problems but catch potential issues before they happen.
 Our membership plans offer preventative maintenance and inspection programs to help you keep your system in top condition.

-If you’ve got a problem with your plumbing or want to upgrade elements of your system, contact us today and we’ll be happy to talk to you about your plumbing needs.
+If you're in the Dallas Fort Worth area and got a problem with your plumbing or want to upgrade elements of your system, contact us today and we’ll be happy to talk to you about your plumbing needs.
 Remember, estimates are always free!